ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/rtos.md

 #### Code structure

-Due to differences in how the Mbed OS and CMSIS directory structures look, you can't import the original code directly using `importer.py` and configuration file `cmsis_importer.json`.
+Due to difference in Mbed OS and CMSIS directory structure, you can't import the original code directly. `importer.py` and configuration file `cmsis_importer.json` should be used to import upstream CMSIS code.

 #### Modification